meghapareek2003/where-is-the-next-power-outage-/README.md

 To further see if climate can be one of the causes, we created a bar plot to see the distribution of the cause of power outages.
 As seen, 'severe weather' is a prominent cause.

+Bivariate Analysis
+<iframe
+  src="assests/mean_outage_by_month.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>
+On plotting the mean outage duration by month we realized that August seems to have the highest outage durations.
+One intresting observation is that the duration is somewhat cyclical.
+<iframe
+  src="assests/customers_by_year.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>
+On plotting customers affected per year, we can see how somewhat more customers were affected before the year 2010.

 ## Assessment of Missingness
 [Discussion on how missing data was handled and its impact on the analysis.]